Tips

 Keyword research for knowledge base content, not blog vanity

-Keyword research for a help center is not a hunt for big volume.
-It’s a translation exercise: take the phrases customers use when they’re stuck and turn them into pages that are easy to find, click, and trust.
-Good knowledge base SEO sounds like support, not like marketing.
+Keyword research for a help center is not mainly about chasing volume.
+It is about translating the way customers describe problems into pages that are easy to find, click, and trust.

 Start with ticket language and in app search terms, then expand to Google phrasing